tutorbookapp/tutorbook/README.md

 ### `Org`

-An org is a school or nonprofit or other business entity that is using TB to manage their tutoring and mentoring programs.
+An org is a school, nonprofit, or other business entity that is using Tutorbook to manage their tutoring and/or mentoring programs.

 ### `Match`